 - Channel your inner Lightening McQueen and coast Route 66

-There are but a handful of lodging options right in the Grand Canyon West Rim area: the Cabins at Grand Canyon West, the Grand Canyon Western Ranch, or the Grand Canyon Glamping Resort.
-The next closest lodging option is the Hualapai Lodge on Route 66, which is located approximately two hours from the entrance of the West Rim.
+There are only a handful of lodging options in the Grand Canyon West Rim area: the Cabins at Grand Canyon West, the Grand Canyon Western Ranch, or the Grand Canyon Glamping Resort.
+The next closest lodging option is the Hualapai Lodge on Route 66, located approximately two hours from the entrance of the West Rim.

-The lodge is situated on the longest remaining stretch of the original historic Route 66.
+The lodge is on the longest stretch of the original historic Route 66.
 It offers modern amenities like an on-site restaurant, outdoor swimming pool, spa, and gym.

 For anyone who wants to up the cool factor when staying in Arizona, book the Grand Canyon Caverns Cave Room for a night.
 The caverns are the largest dry caverns in the United States and carved within its walls is one of the rarest lodging options.
 The Grand Canyon Cavern Suite is located 220 feet underground with walls over 65 million years old.

-- Best Budget Hotel in West Rim: Cabins at Grand Canyon West
+- Budget Hotel in West Rim: Cabins at Grand Canyon West

-- Best Mid-Range Hotel in West Rim: Grand Canyon Western Ranch
+- Mid-Range Hotel in West Rim: Grand Canyon Western Ranch

-- Best Luxury Hotel in West Rim: Grand Canyon Glamping Resort
+- Luxury Hotel in West Rim: Grand Canyon Glamping Resort

-- Best Campsite in West Rim: RV Parking at Grand Canyon West
+- Campsite in West Rim: RV Parking at Grand Canyon West